Information Leakage Detection through Approximate Bayes-optimal Prediction: Additional Experimental Details

+This results in a more complex distribution, which is more difficult to approximate for performing \ac{MI} estimation.

 \paragraph{\ac{MVN} Proximity Technique} Our second approach introduces noise in the simulated systems by reducing the distance between the Gaussians generated by \ac{MVN} distributions.
 This is achieved by moving the mean vectors $\vec{\mu}'_{\ncs}, \forall \ncs \in [\nc]_0$ corresponding to \ac{MVN} distribution representing each class closer to each other.
 The updated \acp{MVN} for each class $\ncs$ is defined by $\mvn(\vec{\mu}'_{\ncs}, \Sigma)$, which in turn represents the conditional \ac{PDF} $\pxgiveny(\cdot)$ for the underlying generated system dataset.
-The process for simulating systems using the proximity technique to generate classification datasets for a unique configuration of the generation method ($\gentype$), number of classes ($\nc$), input dimensions ($d$), noise ($\epsilon$), and class imbalance ($r$), is outlined in \Cref{alg:mvn_proximity}.
 Notably, when introducing proximity, only the original \ac{MVN} is modified, which only modifies the conditional on $X$ given $Y$, i.e., $\pxgiveny'(\given{\vec{x}}{\ncs}) = \mvn(\vec{\mu}'_{\ncs}, \Sigma)$.
-Consequently, the conditional probability $\pygivenx(\cdot)$ and the marginal on $X$ can be computed using \Cref{eq:mvnpygivenx,eq:mvnpxmarg} as
+Consequently, the conditional \ac{PDF} $\pygivenx(\cdot)$ and the marginal on $X$ can be computed using \eqref{eq:mvnpygivenx} and \eqref{eq:mvnpxmarg} as

 Therefore, the underlying distribution for synthetic datasets generated through the introduction of noise using the proximity approach remains the same as for the datasets using the \ac{MVN} distribution with updated means.